-If you are already using a version 1.2.x or 1.5.x of IBM Spectrum Control Base Edition (formerly known as IBM Storage Integration Server), you can upgrade to the newer version without having to uninstall the previous version.
+If you are already using a version 1.2.x or 1.5.x of IBM Storage Integration Server or earlier releases of IBM Spectrum Control Base Edition proper, you can upgrade to the newer version without having to uninstall the previous one.

-- Back up the current Integration Server database, using the isis_configuration backup -f /var/tmp/backup -k <key value> command. - Verify that the TCP port 8443 is open and network connectivity to the IBM storage systems and VMware resources (vCenter server, vSphere applications, etc) is available.
-In addition, make sure that the 'ibmsc' user can access the /opt/ibm and /var/log/sc folders.
+- If needed, back up the current Integration Server or Spectrum Control Base database, by entering one of the following commands: - isis_configuration backup -f /var/tmp/backup -k <key value> for IBM Storage Integration Server - sc_configuration backup -f /var/tmp/backup -k <key value> for IBM Spectrum Control Base Edition - Verify that the following communication ports are open to ensure network connectivity between VMware resources, Spectrum Control Base and IBM storage systems: - 8443 and 443 (vCenter, vCOps and vCO servers) - 7778 (XIV, Spectrum Accelerate) - 22 (Spectrum Virtualize/Storwize and FlashSystem) - 8452 (DS8000) - Make sure that the 'ibmsc' user can access the /opt/ibm and /var/log/sc folders.

-Perform the following procedure to upgrade Spectrum Control:
+Perform the following procedure to upgrade Spectrum Control Base:

-- 1. Log out of the Spectrum Control GUI and close the browser. - 2.
-On the Spectrum Control side: download the newer installation package and the IBM_Spectrum_Control_Signing_Key_Pub.key file, used for the package validation.
+- 1. Log out of the Spectrum Control Base GUI and close the browser. - 2.
+On the Spectrum Control Base side: download the newer installation package and the IBM_Spectrum_Control_Signing_Key_Pub.key file, used for the package validation.
 See "Downloading IBM Spectrum Control Base Edition software" on page 11). - 3.
-Copy the installation package and the public key files to a local folder on a current Spectrum Control server. - 4.
-Go to the local folder and then use the gpg --import IBM Spectrum Control Signing Key Pub.key to import the IBM GNU Privacy Guard (GPG) public key to validate the installation files.
+Copy the installation package and the public key files to a local folder on a current Spectrum Control Base server. - 4.
+Go to the local folder and then use the gpg --import IBM_Spectrum_Control_Signing_Key_Pub.key to import the IBM GNU Privacy Guard (GPG) public key to validate the installation files.
 This ensures that the files were received from IBM and were not manipulated in any way by a third party.